Stena Livia ferry current position

 Review of Stena Livia ferry

 Stena Livia ferry is a Ro-Ro passenger vessel operated by the Sweden-based company STENA LINE.
 The ship has a max capacity of 750 passengers, 200 cars and 115 lorries (semi-trailer trucks).
 The vessel was launched in 2008 and currently operates on the Sweden-Latvia route Nynashamn-Ventspils (crossing time 8,5 hours).

 For BRITTANY FERRIES (until 2021) the cruise ship was renamed "MS Etretat" and operated the UK-France and UK-Spain ferry routes Portsmouth-Le Havre (crossing time 5,5 hours) and Portsmouth-Santander (crossing time ~24 hours).
 In 2021, the vessel (IMO number 9420423) had changed its flag-state from France (MMSI 228022900) to Cyprus (MMSI 212940000).

 As cruise ferry, Stena Livia has a total of 103 cabins (inside and outside, max capacity of 4 passengers), all of which are air-conditioned and with en-suite bathrooms.
-The ferry company provides bed linens, towels, and toiletries.
+The ferry company provides bed linens, towels, toiletries.
 The ship additionally has 51 reclining seats.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers).